AcumenNations/Best_Seller_Story_Teller/master_story.md

 the original Greek knew the truth before her logic could catch up: Atlantis was calling.
 As the song crescendoed, the sea opened.
 A spiral of water rose from the center of the bay, not cresting like a wave but twisting like a column of glass.
-Within its transparent walls, luminous shapes moved—wings of light, gears of crystal, flutes made from beams of pure energy that played themselves.
+Within its transparent walls, luminous shapes moved wings of light, gears of crystal, flutes made from beams of pure energy that played themselves.
 The column twisted higher, funneling skyward, until it broke apart into a rain of shining feathers.
 Each feather was a shard of golden light that hovered briefly